 Carolina Dialogue Across Difference (CDADP) is a three-level Certificate Program that supports faculty and staff in developing the skills needed to facilitate difficult conversations in their communities.
-Participants engaged in the program will learn about Intergroup Dialogue (IGD), experience dialogue, and ultimately receive facilitator training aligned with their professional goals and work environment.
-At the conclusion, participants will have been trained in IGD and when ready, can act as co-facilitation partners with UODI staff as peer facilitators in their respective communities.
+Participants engaged in the program will learn about Intergroup Dialogue (IGD), experience dialogue, and ultimately receive facilitator training aligned with their professional goals and work environments.
+At the conclusion, participants will have been trained in IGD and when ready, can act as co-facilitation partners with UODI staff and as peer facilitators in their respective communities.

 Level 1.
 IGD Foundations

 - The first level of the CDADP is focused on building the cohort community and introduction to the traditional IGD model